QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 * ``return`` is a keyword indicating the return value, as is often unnecessary

-Let us make this example slightly better by "remembering" that ``randn`` can return a vectors
+Let us make this example slightly better by "remembering" that ``randn`` can return a vectors.

 .. code-block:: julia